 This category includes a general overview of your account, including how your store on eBay is doing (if you're a seller).

-Unlike other eBay competitors such as Amazon.com or AliExpress.com, you can link your eBay account with your PayPal account.
+You can link your eBay account with your PayPal account.
 PayPal.com is an online transaction service that lets you pay for things on line in various ways, all in one place.
 It's owned by eBay now, and most of eBay's transactions are done through PayPal.
 So, if you use eBay a lot (or already use PayPal), it might not be a bad idea to register for a PayPal account and/or link it with eBay.

 You can also see any feedback that you've received as a buyer or seller here.
 When you buy an item, or someone buys an item from you, you and the other person can rate and review each other based on timeliness of the item's arrival, whether the item was as-advertised or not, item price, whether you honour your commitments as a buyer by paying for the item and only opening a case with good reason, and so on.

 You can also click Request Feedback Revision if you've had a change of heart and would like to edit feedback you've left for someone else.

 We'll go over how to change your account password in detail in this tutorial.